 How probable are your sample data if the null hypothesis is correct?
 That’s the only question that P values answer.
-This restriction segues to a very frequent and problematic misinterpretation.
+This restriction segues to a very persistent and problematic misinterpretation.

-Related post: Understanding P values can be easier using a graphical approach: How Hypothesis Tests Work: Significance Levels and P-values and learn about significance levels from a conceptual standpoint.
+Related posts: Understanding P values can be easier using a graphical approach: How Hypothesis Tests Work: Significance Levels and P-values and learn about significance levels from a conceptual standpoint.

 P values Are NOT an Error Rate